RURAL AGENCY'S METHOD

 RE-EDUCATE

-Many rural communities face brain-drain and a loss in local knowledge.
-However, the future demands that we act with purpose and profound local understanding in order to meet the complex future demands on rural spaces.
-We believe that all rural development projects should promote local knowledge-transfer and enable the community to develop and manage their own future.
+Many rural communities face brain drain and a loss of local knowledge.
+However, the future demands that we act with purpose and a profound understanding of the local context in order to meet the complex demands on rural spaces.
+We believe that all rural development projects should local knowledge transfer and enable the community to develop and manage its own future.

 RE-CONNECT

-IOT, data driven technology, AI and 5g are altering the conditions of rural spaces and changing the future perspective for the countryside.
-It is vital that we understand the impact of future technology on a local level and support open source strategies and democratic uses.
+Data-driven technology and AI are altering the conditions of rural spaces and changing the future perspective for the countryside.
+It is vital that we understand the impact of future technology on a local level and support open-source strategies and democratic uses.

 RE-INVEST